apache/flink/docs/libs/table.md

     <tr>
       <td><strong>Join</strong></td>
       <td>
         <p>Similar to a SQL JOIN clause.
-Join two tables, both tables must have distinct field name, and the where</p>
+Join two tables, both tables must have distinct field name, and the where
-        <p>clause is mandatory for join condition.</p>
+        clause is mandatory for join condition.</p>
 {% highlight scala %}
 val left = ds1.as('a, 'b, 'c);
 val right = ds2.as('d, 'e, 'f);